Me and Others at the EDF Group Foundation

 More info

-First mentioned in Antiquity, depicted hundreds and hundreds of times in art, unicorns, those imaginary yet so realistic creatures, never cease to fascinate.
-The Middle Ages Museum invites us today to explore the fantastic history of these mystical beings, whose beauty matches their rich symbolism.
-An almost magical exhibit that transports us into the world of dreams and wonders! legends.
+During Antiquity, represented in art hundreds and hundreds of times, unicorns, those imaginary yet so realistic creatures, never cease to fascinate.
+The Middle Ages museum invites us today to explore the fantastic history of these mystical creatures, whose beauty is only matched by the rich symbolism they carry.
+It's an almost magical exhibition that takes us into the world of dreams and legends.

 Musée de Cluny